Sheet Pan Mexican Sweet Potato Bake

 Ingredients

-2 large sweet potatoes, washed and diced into 1” cubes
+- 2 sweet potatoes , diced into 1-inch cubes

-suggested toppings: fresh baby spinach, a squeeze of lime juice, salsa, avocado, cilantro, and/or Mexican cheese
+- fresh baby spinach or arugula, a squeeze of lime juice, salsa, avocado, cilantro, and/or shredded cheese, for serving

 Instructions

-- Preheat the oven to 400°F and grease or line a baking sheet with parchment paper.
-Place the diced sweet potato on the baking sheet and then use your hands to coat them with 2 tablespoons of the oil.
-Sprinkle them with sea salt and bake in the oven for 15 minutes.
+- Preheat the oven to 400°F and line a baking sheet with parchment paper or a silicone mat.
+Place the diced sweet potato on the baking sheet then coat (or spray) with 1 tablespoon of oil.
+Bake in the oven for 15 minutes.

-- Bake in the oven for another 15-20 minutes, until the potatoes and the peppers are light brown on the edges.
+- Return both baking sheets to the oven and bake for another 10-15 minutes, until the potatoes and the peppers are light brown on the edges and tender.

 You read my mind!
 I’ve been roasting sweet potatoes all week and I’m trying to incorporate more gluten free meals into my week :) This is perfect- pinning!